-Company name: Name of representative: (Code No. 5449 Contact: Osaka Steel Co., Ltd. Junji Uchida, President First Section of TSE)
+Company name: Name of representative: (Code No. 5449 Contact:

-Masanori Ando, General Manager, General Administration Division
+Osaka Steel Co., Ltd. Junji Uchida, President First Section of TSE) Masanori Ando, General Manager, General Administration Division (Tel: 06-6204-0300)

-(Tel: 06-6204-0300)

-Notice regarding the Planned Commencement of the Tender Offer for Tokyo Kohtetsu Co., Ltd.'s Shares (Securities Code 5448)
+Notice regarding the Commencement of the Tender Offer for Tokyo Kohtetsu Co., Ltd.'s Shares (Securities Code 5448)

-Osaka Steel Co., Ltd. ("Osaka Steel" or the "Tender Offeror") hereby announces that Osaka Steel's board of directors, at its meeting held today, adopted a resolution to acquire the shares of the common stock of Tokyo Kohtetsu Co., Ltd. (Code No. 5448, TSE JASDAQ (Standard), the "Target Company") (the "Shares") through a tender offer (the "Tender Offer") pursuant to the Financial Instruments and Exchange Act (Act No. 25 of 1948, as amended, the "FIEA").

-The Tender Offer will be commenced once Osaka Steel receives a notice from the Fair Trade Commission of Japan (the "FTC") stating that the FTC will not issue a cease-and-desist order pursuant to Article 17-2, paragraph 1 of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Act No. 54 of 1947, as amended, the "Anti-Monopoly Act") as a result of the business combination review currently underway pursuant to the Anti-Monopoly Act.
-Osaka Steel plans to conduct the Tender Offer soon after the completion of the FTC's business combination review, which is expected in approximately February 2016.
-Osaka Steel will promptly announce the specific scheduling of the Tender Offer once it has been determined.
+As previously announced in the press release dated September 18, 2015, "Notice regarding the Planned Commencement of the Tender Offer for Tokyo Kohtetsu Co., Ltd.'s Shares (Securities Code 5448)" ("Osaka Steel's Press Release dated September 18, 2015"), Osaka Steel Co., Ltd. ("Osaka Steel" or the "Tender Offeror") adopted a resolution to acquire the shares of the common stock of Tokyo Kohtetsu Co., Ltd. (Code No. 5448, TSE JASDAQ (Standard), the "Target Company") (the "Shares") through a tender offer (the "Tender Offer") pursuant to the Financial Instruments and Exchange Act (Act No. 25 of 1948, as amended, the "FIEA") on the condition that Osaka Steel received a notice from the Fair Trade Commission of Japan (the "FTC") stating that the FTC will not issue a cease-and-desist order pursuant to Article 17-2, paragraph 1 of the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade (Act No. 54 of 1947, as amended, the "Anti-Monopoly Act") as a result of its business combination review pursuant to the Anti-Monopoly Act.